Nevalicjus/invitebot/README.md

   7. Move the bot above the roles you want to give on invites.
   8. Setup the invites.

-Invites for the specific servers will be listed in the 'config files', under Invites.
+- Invites for the specific servers will be listed in the 'config files', under Invites.

-If the bot falls out of sync with uses for certain invite, he should correct himself on the next member - member x - but rememebr, then the member x can have a misgiven role.
+- If the bot falls out of sync with uses for certain invite, he should correct himself on the next member - member x - but rememebr, then the member x can have a misgiven role.

-If you enable log, which isn't enabled on default, the bot will log some of his actions onto a discord channel.
+- If you enable log, which isn't enabled on default, the bot will log some of his actions onto a discord channel.

-If you add any Admin Roles, they will appear under General > AdminRoles.
+- If you add any Admin Roles, they will appear under General > AdminRoles.

-If you choose to Delete Invocations on normal commands, it is sever specific and can be found under General > DeleteInvocations
+- If you choose to Delete Invocations on normal commands, it is sever specific and can be found under General > DeleteInvocations

 The bot prints it's actions on the console, and also writes them to a file 'log.txt', so you can view them later.

+## Contributing

+If you want to contribute message join the [discord server](https://discord.gg/wsEU32a3ke) and see #contributing.

-### Thanks
+## Thanks
 Great thanks to Piotr Młynarski